aimicrocot/Scenarios-Extension/README.md

-# Eng
+# Eng ReadMe
 <details>

-An extension that adds a Scripts tab to allow you to add multiple scripts to a single bot Now you don't need to make 10 identical bots for different scenarios.
+An extension that adds a scenarios tab to allow you to add multiple scenarios to a single bot.
+Now you don't need to make 10 identical bots for different scenarios.

 # What it can do: